Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Yellow Throated marten

-Asia is the home of the yellow-throated marten (Martes clavicula), a type of marten.
+Asia is the home of the yellow-throated marten (Martes flavigula), a type of marten.
 Due to its widespread distribution, seemingly steady population, occurrence in various protected areas, and lack of significant threats, it is categorized as a minor concern on the IUCN Red List.

 Indian Pangolin